MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagbirthday-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 949910b2-2312-4791-9510-c11cca38ec0a
-description: "Contains the birthday of the contact."
+description: "Contains the birthday of the contact.
+These properties are defined by the user and the user's organization."
 ---

 # PidTagBirthday Canonical Property